falangjoe/self-driving/CarND-Vehicle-Detection/writeup.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code for this step is located under Extracting Features in the notebook VehicleDetectionAndTracking.ipynb.
-Functions were created to extract hog, spatial, and color histogram features.
+Functions were created to extract HOG, spatial, and color histogram features.
 I also created a function that runs all three of these feature extractors and concatenates their output.
 This function was used both for training and sliding windows classification.
-When sliding windows classifiction is done, the precomputed hog features are passed to function and not recomputed.
+When sliding windows classifiction is done, the precomputed HOG features are passed to function and not recomputed.

 Moreover, I have a function to seperate training files into cars/notcar groups and a function to load the files/extract features for a groups of images.